oldblackcrow/Main-Tricorder-Clue/README.md

 Adafruit MLX90640 Thermal Camera (version 3 & 5)

 -----------------------------
 YOU MUST KNOW - when I updated the firmware and libraries on the Clue last month, I could NOT get the Animated GIF to work with the other screens.
 It worked fine on its own, but as soon as I added a second screen, the GIF was very crunchy and slow.
-This is why I wanted the Moiré to be software based on Version 5 instead of relying on an animated image.
+This is why I wanted the Moiré to be software-based in Version 5 instead of relying on an animated image.
 But if you haven't updated your Clue in a couple years, you should be able to get it to work.
 ----------------------------

 Software: